Programs and Services

 Connecting People with Disabilities to Technology

-Now there is a place to learn how to use a computer to access the Internet, shop for your groceries, pay your bills, access medical information and records, research available grants, complete school work, and connect with friends and family through social media outlets.
-These activities, and so many more, can help enhance your connection to the world around you.
+Now there is a place to learn how to use a computer to access the Internet, shop for your groceries, pay your bills, access medical information and records, research available grants, complete school work, connect with friends and family through social media, learn about smart home technology and adapt your cell phone/tablet to increase usability.
+These activities, and many more, can help enhance your connection to the world around you.

-The Inglis Community Computing Program provides FREE TRAINING in a multi-user computer lab with assistive and adaptive technology for people with disabilities.
+The Inglis Community Computing Program provides FREE TRAINING at select locations throughout Philadelphia; at Inglis, in a multi-user computer lab with assistive and adaptive technology for people with disabilities.
+The Community Computing Program can also come to your home or facility to offer 1:1 or group sessions with their mobile AT Kit.

-The Inglis Community Computing Program is unique because it is based on YOUR goals.
-Our specially trained Adapted Technology Therapist will work with you to determine what special equipment you need to achieve your personal technology goals.
-Whether you need a simple, low-tech keyboard guard or more advanced navigation equipment, Inglis Community Computing will help you find the right tools and set-up that will fit your specific needs and abilities.
+The Community Computing Program is unique because it is based on YOUR goals.
+Our highly trained Community Computing Educators will work with you to determine what specialized equipment you need to achieve your personal technology goals.
+Whether you need a simple, low-tech keyboard guard or more advanced navigation equipment, Inglis Community Computing will help you find and trial the right tools and a set-up that will fit your specific needs and abilities.

 Adapted Technology skills and needs assessments.

-- Workshop classes on basic computing skills, email access and management, voice activation software, Skype, computer art and much more.
+- Workshop classes on basic computing skills, email access and management, voice activation software, Skype, Smart Home Technology, speech generating devices, eye gaze technology and much more.

-- One-on-one assistance to help you get comfortable with your equipment.
+- Offers one-on-one and group assistance to help you get comfortable with your equipment.

 Additionally, Inglis offers highly personalized instruction to assure proficiency.
 Our staff has more than twenty years of experience working with adaptive technology and are experts in the field.